movicon/movicon/README.md

  2. `source/views`: This folder contains the 'views'.
  3. `source/controllers`: This folder contains the 'controllers'.

-Additionally this folder contains a `source/core` folder, used for 'internal classes'.
+Additionally we have a `source/core` folder for 'internal classes'.

 ### `vendor/` folder